 Retail is one of the four major categories of commercial real estate (CRE) and it is defined by properties whose tenants are businesses that sell goods and services to customers through a retail store.
 While useful, this is a very broad description.
-Within the retail category, there are many different property types, each of which has their own operational quirks.
+Within the retail category, there are many different property types, each of which has their own operational quirks including power centers.

 One of those property types, the power center, is the subject of this article.
 In it, we will define what a power center is, how they work, and how they compare to other common retail property types.
 By the end, readers will have the information needed to identify a power center and determine if an investment in one is a good fit for their own commercial real estate objectives.